chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

  * Restrict privileged role members to less than 8 hour session limit
  * Restrict internal users using nontrusted or noncompliant device to 1 hour session limit
  * Restrict internal users using nontrusted or noncompliant device to no persistent browser session
- * Restrict guest to browser sessions
+ * Block guest from using mobile apps and desktop apps

 ## App Protection
  * Require MFA to Microsoft Azure Management